 Wakefield Middle School is committed to maintaining rigorous performance and achievement standards for all students and to providing a fair and consistent process for evaluating and reporting student progress that is understandable to students and their parents and relevant for instructional purposes.
-Grades are an essential way to communicate student achievement.
-Grades will reflect a student's achievement in regards to the learning objectives defined for the class.
+Grades will reflect a student's mastery of the learning objectives defined for the class.

 GENERAL GRADING POLICY:

 - Students are expected to complete and submit work on time.

 - Parents may actively monitor student performance by checking grades in Homebase/Powerschools.
 Families without internet access may request grade reports from the school data manager.

 - In addition to checking Powerschools, students will receive an interim in each class at the midpoint of each quarter.